 Step 4: Eliminate Your Debt

 There are arguments for both these plans, and there are also other ways to whittle down your debt.
-The key is to find a plan that works for you and your family and stick to it until your debt is gone.
+The key is to find a plan that works for your family and do it until your debt is paid.

 Step 5: Plan for Taxes